 - See our Gaol records page

 This day is International Archives Day.
 In 1948 the International Council of Archives (ICA) was founded in Paris at UNESCO.
 The day is a chance to promote the cause of records and archives in different countries around the world.

-On this day in 1838, 28 Aboriginal people were massacred at Myall Creek in northern NSW.
+On this day 10 June 1838, 28 Aboriginal people were massacred at Myall Creek in northern NSW.
 The perpetrators of the massacre included 11 convicts and one freeman, John Fleming (who was never captured).
 Eleven of the group were arrested and tried before Chief Justice James Dowling but were found not guilty.
 In the second trial only seven were charged.
 On 30 November 1838 they were found guilty and hanged on 18 December 1838.
 This was the first time white men were hanged for crimes against Aboriginal people.

 - See more about the report in our Digital Gallery: 50 Years at State Records NSW

 - Guide to State Archives relating to Aboriginal people

 - Indigenous Communities webpage